zenolucas/AI-Dietitian/README.md

 ## Installation
 To get a local copy up and running, follow the steps below.

+## Disclaimer
+This prototype was developed in a Unix environment.
+Running the program in Windows seem to introduce some issues.

 ### Prerequisites
 - Python 3.8 or higher
 - **Go Lang**: [Download and install Go](https://golang.org/dl/)